 Why We Created Denver Modernism Week

-Denver and surrounding communities are fortunate to have had so many innovative modern architects, designers, and builders working here in the 1940s-70s, with a robust economy strong enough to support their efforts.
-There has long been appreciation for this cultural heritage by a small group of historians, enthusiasts, and others, but it has become clear that as more new people move to our city, and more generations are raised in the city with limited awareness of this unique period in time, building a greater cultural awareness of this design heritage is necessary.
+People in the Denver area are lucky that so many innovative modern architects, designers, and builders were working here in the 1940s-70s, and that there was a robust economy strong enough to support their efforts.
+A small group of historians, enthusiasts, and others have long appreciated this cultural heritage, but it has become clear that as more new people move to our city, and more generations are raised in the area with only limited awareness of this unique period in time, building a greater cultural awareness of this design heritage is necessary.

-Following the model of Palm Spring Modernism Week, which for years has been raising awareness of the architecture and design talent there, we are creating an event where great mid-century modern design can be experienced in a more profound and personal way than as pages in a book or images on a screen.
-By partnering with local businesses, institutions, neighborhoods, and non-profits that are all stakeholders in this history, we hope that preservation through education (and experience) will prevail.
+Following the model of Palm Spring Modernism Week, which for years has been raising awareness of the architecture and design talent there, we created an event where great mid-century modern design can be experienced in a more profound and personal way than as pages in a book or images on a screen.
+By partnering with local businesses, institutions, neighborhoods, and non-profits that are all stakeholders in our history, we hope that preservation through education (and celebration) will prevail.